Molly's Family and Friends

 - Glass Weapon: "Fragile" allows her to summon spikes of glass to attack with.
 They can jut out of surfaces as traditional Spikes of Doom, or appear in her hands as makeshift weapons.

-- Huge Guy, Tiny Girl: A platonic example; the tiny girl to Indus' huge guy.
+- Huge Guy, Tiny Girl: A platonic example; she's the tiny girl to Indus' huge guy.

 - Ill Girl: She's shown to have been this in her youth, presumably due to the effect her Epithet has on her stamina.

 - Life Drain: One of her epithet's techniques is to drain stamina from other people to heal herself.
-This also makes their bodies as weak as hers while also repairing her own.
+This also makes their bodies as weak as hers while also repairing her own, making this a case of Required Secondary Powers.

 - Lonely Rich Kid: Implied to be her background in a flashback at the start of episode 4.
 Judging from what's seen of her bedroom, she seems to have come from a well-off family, but she still stares out of her window while children are laughing in the distance, implying that she wants to join them but can't.
 It's likely due to her Epithet having the unfortunate side effect of her getting injured very easily.